-As a person masters a craft, the contents in their toolbox change becoming highly suitable, functionally precise, fine quality, and artistic masterpieces in their own right.
-I am not a master craftsman in iOS app software development . . . yet.
+As a person masters a craft, the contents of their toolbox evolve.
+The tools become highly suited to the task, are functionally precise, and exhibit the finest quality.
+They become an extension of the master and are a masterpiece in their own right.
+I consider myself an apprentice, not a master craftsman . . . yet.
 It is my goal to become really good at creating what I envision.
-I am still learning, building upon my skills, and assembling my toolbox.
-This blog describes the tools currently in my software app development toolbox.
+For now, I am still learning, building upon my skills, and updating my toolbox.
+This blog describes the tools currently in my technical consulting toolbox.
 None of the links are sponsored links.
-I just like the tools and use them a lot.
-It is interesting to note that other software developers have published their list of tools, also.
-Here are two of those lists:
+I just like these tools and use them a lot.

 Contents of my Toolbox:

-Atmel Studio is the high-end IDE for their line of microcomputers (e.g. L21 ARM Cortex-M0+ and SAM3X8E ARM Cortex-M3) that have been used in various embedded applications throughout the world and on the entire ever-popular family of Arduino modules.
-I am amazed at the feature set, performance, and user interface on Atmel Studio 7 (current version).
-The L21 and SAM3X8E processors have a significant amount on on-chip features that Atmel Studio supports including low-power modes, HS/FS device/host USB interfaces, 12-bit ADC, op amps, configurable digital signal pins (input, output, pull-up, interrupt), and on-board memory (Flash and RAM).
+MPLab X is the high-end IDE that includes support for all AVR and SAM microcomputers (e.g. ATSAML21 ARM Cortex-M0+) that have been used in various embedded applications throughout the world and on the entire ever-popular family of Arduino modules.
+I am amazed at the feature set, performance, and user interface on the current version (released: 2021-05-14).
+The ATSAML21 ARM Cortex-M0+ processor has an impressive set of on-chip features including low-power modes, FS device/host USB interfaces, 12-bit ADC, op amps, configurable digital signal pins (input, output, pull-up, interrupt), and on-board memory (Flash and RAM).
 I use the SAM-ICE (JTAG protocol) to download code to the microcontroller and debug (set breakpoints, examine registers, monitor variable and memory usage.

 KiCad is a schematic capture and circuit board layout software program.
 KiCad uses an integrated development environment for the stages of the circuit design: Schematic capture, PCB layout, Gerber file generation/visualization, BOM generation, and library editing.
 KiCad’s popularity is fueled by its GerbView component.
 I like that KiCad is a cross-platform program (Linux, Microsoft Windows and Mac OS X) and supports multiple languages.
 Numerous component libraries are available.
 Custom components can be created.
 Lots of documentation and community support.
 KiCad is a world-class program for electronic circuit design.